Cognitive-Behavioral Therapy for Phobias

-Phobias, such as agoraphobia and social phobia, are fears of specific objects or of situations, events, or activities that lead phobia sufferers to avoid them or engage in them with trepidation.
-The elements of a phobia are anxious thoughts and avoidant behaviors.
-In order to be considered an anxiety disorder, a phobia must interfere with the person’s ability to function.
-Discover how you can get cognitive-behavioral therapy for phobias.
+Phobias, such as agoraphobia and social phobia, are fears of specific objects or of situations, events, or activities that cause phobia sufferers to avoid them or engage in them with trepidation.
+The elements of a phobia are anxious thoughts – such as apprehension, rumination, and obsession – and avoidant behavior.
+Phobias are emotionally painful and interfere with people’s ability to function.
+Thus, fear of flying, driving, freeway driving, elevators, and dental treatment, as well as of public speaking and injections are all phobias, all very much treatable.
+Discover how cognitive-behavioral therapy can help overcome phobias.

 Social Anxiety Disorder (Social Phobia)

-Specific Phobias are anxious reactions to specific objects like snakes or bugs and singular situations like thunderstorms and Friday the 13th.
-Specific phobias are often based on universal human fears that linger after childhood.
-Many specific phobias are treatable without medication through behavior therapy and often respond pretty quickly to focused therapy.
+Specific Phobias are anxious reactions to specific objects like snakes, spiders, or bugs, and singular situations like thunderstorms or blood tests or injections.
+They are often based on universal human fears that linger after childhood.
+Many specific phobias are treatable without medication and often respond pretty quickly to focused behavior therapy.